-Previously I discussed the properties, uses, and numerous benefits associated with the consumption of the synthetic peptide BPC-157.
+Previously we discussed the properties, uses, and numerous benefits associated with the consumption of the synthetic peptide BPC-157.
 It is a peptide that can yield notable healing abilities within the body.
 BPC-157 is not the only peptide with these qualities.
 Another similar peptide, that is perhaps less well known, is called “TB-500”, also known as Thymosin Beta 4.
 A precaution: unlike BPC-157, TB-500 is absolutely banned by WADA and most other global sporting organizations both in-competition and out-of-competition.
 You should NOT use this if you are competing in any such sanctioned sport as it definitely falls under the banned category of “Peptide Hormones, Growth Factors, Related Substances and Mimetics (S2)”.

 A veterinary preparation known as TB-500 and containing a synthetic version of the naturally occurring peptide LKKTETQ has emerged.
 The peptide segment 1 7LKKTETQ2 3 is the active site within the protein thymosin β4 responsible for actin binding, cell migration and wound healing.
 The key ingredient of TB-500 is the peptide LKKTETQ with artificial acetylation of the N-terminus.
 TB-500 is claimed to promote endothelial cell differentiation, angiogenesis in dermal tissues, keratinocyte migration, collagen deposition and decrease inflammation.
 In order to control the misuse of TB-500 in equine sports, a method to definitely identify its prior use in horses is required.
 This study describes a method for the simultaneous detection of N-acetylated LKKTETQ and its metabolites in equine urine and plasma samples.
 The possible metabolites of N-acetylated LKKTETQ were first identified from in vitro studies.